-19.5 Activity Performance Standards
+19.4 Activity Performance Standards

-19.5.1 General
+19.4.1 General

-The following performance standards shall be met by all Permitted and Controlled Activities and shall be used as a guide for all other activities.
-Unless otherwise specified, any Permitted or Controlled Activity which fails to comply with any of these standards shall be a Restricted Discretionary Activity (for the particular non-compliance).
+The following performance standards shall be met by all Permitted and Controlled Activities and shall be used as a guide for the assessment of all other activities.
+Any Permitted or Controlled activity that fails to comply with any of these standards will be a Restricted Discretionary Activity for the particular non-compliance.